Point to Point Transport

 - Public consultation themes & outcomes snapshot (DOCX, 210.5 KB) accessible version

 The new regulatory framework for the point to point transport industry starts on 1 November 2017.
 This will include the commencement of the Regulation, the Act and the powers of the new regulator for the industry, the Point to Point Transport Commissioner.
-The levy will commence on 1 February 2018
+Collection of the Passenger Service Levy will commence on 1 February 2018.

 For customers with disability